-GoTab, once popular with bars and breweries, is now the go-to for José Andrés and Founding Farmers
+GoTab is now the go-to for contact-free takeout and delivery José Andrés and Founding Farmers

 Last summer, Arlington-based tech company GoTab was busy working with bars, breweries, and beer gardens using their mobile ordering and payment platform.
 The system was popular with big, busy bars like Dacha Navy Yard and Franklin Hall where patrons could scan a QR code with their cell phones (no app required) and then view a menu, order, and pay without having to flag down a server.
 Then Covid-19 hit, and requests for the contactless system began flooding in from across the country.
 CEO Tim McLaughlin says his small team fielded around 500 inquiries and counting, and they’ve brought on major hospitality operations like Farmers Restaurant Group and José Andrés’ ThinkFoodGroup.